 To combat the problem, the Bureau’s National Mortgage Fraud Task Force helps identify mortgage frauds such as loan origination schemes, short sales, property flipping, and equity skimming.

-In addition, we have mortgage fraud task forces in “hot spots” around the country, from California and Texas to Florida and New York.
+In addition, we have mortgage fraud task forces in “hot spots” around the country.
 Our investigators and analysts also participate in working groups nationwide that share intelligence and industry data to identify emerging threats.

 “FBI agents and analysts are using intelligence, enhanced surveillance, and undercover operations to identify emerging trends and to find the key players behind large-scale fraud,” Mueller said.